 The Lester B. Pearson International Airport in Toronto, Ontario, is located approximately two hours from Belleville and is the recommended airport for pick-up service.
 Students arriving for a January start should NOT plan to fly during the Christmas holidays.
-The College is closed the week between Christmas and the New Year, so it is recommended to book flights after January 1 to avoid holiday fees and complications.
-Contact the International Coordinator to make arrangements for arrival.
+The College is closed the week between Christmas and the new year, so it is recommended to book flights after January 1 to avoid holiday fees and complications.

 2. Airport pickup service

-The College will arrange to have you picked up at the airport upon arrival.
-This service is provided for a fee of $125 CAD.
+The College can arrange to have you picked up at the airport upon arrival.
+This service is provided for a fee of $150 CAD (*prices vary).
 To arrange for pick up, please download and complete the airport pickup form (PDF) and return it to the International Coordinator.

 3. What to bring